Reynold4k/Nanopore_MinimumBIO/Pipeline1/README.md

 gunzip hg38.fa.gz
 module load bwa/0.7.17

-#change the hg38.fa to your reference fasta
-bwa index -t 24 hg38.fa

 ```

 ## Index your reference fasta files, this step must be conducted on your current portal to continue the next step